FlirtyCrow/CC-Stylish-Lea/README.md

 Color swap and modification of Lea's outfit(sprites, portrait, inventory) for CrossCode.

 ## Install:
-	Download the code and uncompress it in it's own folder inside `assets/mods`
+	Download the .ccmod file on the Release section and drop it inside the `assets/mods` folder.

 ## Dependencies:
 	CCLoader: Mod loader for CrossCode